 ELMS; ELMSW; FIII; FIIIW; FIIIU Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-09, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation (“ELMS” or the “Company”) ( ELMS; ELMSW; FIII; FIIIW; FIIIU) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired ELMS securities between March 31, 2021 and February 1, 2022, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/elms.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation (“ELMS” or the “Company”) (NASDAQ: ELMS; ELMSW; FIII; FIIIW; FIIIU) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired ELMS securities between March 31, 2021 and February 1, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Felms.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.